michaelcpuckett/sw-app-router/README.md

 ### `getStaticProps`

 `getStaticProps` is a function used to fetch data at render time.
-It allows you to fetch data from an API, database, or file system and pass it as props to the page component.
+It allows you to fetch data from an API or database and pass it as props to the page component.
 The path params are passed to this function.
 You can define getStaticProps as follows:

 ```ts